RastreatorTeam/rastreator/README.md

 [BloodHound](https://github.com/BloodHoundAD/BloodHound) is a great exploration tool and has some awesome queries, like "Shortest path to Domain Admins", but in general, it has three main drawbacks:
 - It is not easy to develop and test new queries with it and you end up directly using Neo4j's browser interface for this goal,
 - It provides a Linkurious GUI to interact manually but sometimes you need raw data instead of cool graphs and a way to automate a bunch of queries.
-For this reason, projects like [CypherDog](https://github.com/SadProcessor/CypherDog) exist,
+That's why projects like [CypherDog](https://github.com/SadProcessor/CypherDog) arose,
 - It does not have a great collection of queries.

 Rastreator solves all of them:
 - It has a rich shell mode, to develop and test new queries,
 - It provides raw data in different formats (CSV, JSON or YAML),
-- It has a good (that will become great :-) collection of queries to assist Red/Blue Teamers, Pentesters and Auditors with valuable queries,
+- It has a good collection of queries to assist Red/Blue Teamers, Pentesters and Auditors,
-- It has two operation modes (audit and execute) to automate the discovery process in a bunch of queries.
+- It has three operation modes (audit, path and execute) to automate the discovery process in a bunch of queries.

 ## 3. Interesting features

-- Different operation modes: audit, check, execute, and shell.
+- Different operation modes: audit, check, execute, path, and shell.
-- Different audit sub-modes (raw, test and default) that require different internal structure and metadata fields in query files, for those of you more interested in executing Cypher statements than documenting them.
+- Different query sub-modes (raw, test and default) that require different internal structure and metadata fields in query files, for those of you more interested in executing Cypher statements than documenting them.
 - Metadata for query files, beyond name and description, like for example: author, state, tactic, tag, external references and next steps for Red/Blue Teams.
 - Cypher statements in query files that allow placeholder variables to support different domain names, Active Directory languages and starting/ending nodes.
 - Different screen output formats: CSV, JSON, table and YAML.